-Will Quince to stand down as Colchester MP
+Health minister Will Quince to stand down as MP

 - Published

-Colchester MP Will Quince has announced he will stand down as a Conservative MP at the next election.
+Health minister Will Quince has announced he will stand down as a Conservative MP at the next election.

-Mr Quince, who was elected in 2015, said he had made the decision so he could spend more time with his two young daughters.
+Mr Quince, who was elected in Colchester in 2015, said he had made the decision so he could spend more time with his two young daughters.

 He said he was "incredibly proud of what my team and I have achieved and delivered for Colchester".